Vision: To advance the practice of Emergency Medicine through clinical research

-Our mission is to assist with ED Faculty-conducted clinical research studies and provide volunteers educational opportunities for professional development.
-We strive to help advance the practice of emergency medicine through clinical research.
+Mission: To assist with ED Faculty-conducted clinical research studies and provide volunteers educational opportunities for professional development

 In 2005, Dr. William Mower, UCLA Professor of Emergency Medicine, founded Emergency Medicine Research Associates in order to provide undergraduate students an invaluable learning experience in emergency medicine and clinical research.
 In return, research associates contribute to research data collection and management.